The Practical Guide to MCP Auth: Identity, Control & Agent Permissions

 Visibility + Control = Security

 MCP gives agents the ability to think and act autonomously, unlocking AI’s true potential.
 However, it also gives them new ways to go off the rails.
 However, the tradeoff doesn’t have to be so extreme.
-If you take precautions and explore looking (like MCP Manager), you can safely implement MCPs across your org.
+If you take precautions and explore solutions like MCP Manager, you can safely implement MCPs across your org.

-Even though the current state of authentication, consent, and control in MCP ecosystems is still a work in progress, it’s still possible to build systems that answer these questions:
+Even though the current state of authentication, consent, and control in MCP ecosystems is still a work in progress, it’s still possible to build systems that answer these basic MCP observability questions:

 - Who is acting?